Ferdinand Christian Baur

 Adolf Hilgenfeld followed Baur's lead and edited the Tübingen School's journal, though he was less radical than Baur.
 A patristic scholar and philosopher at Tübingen, Albert Schwegler, gave the School's theories their most vigorous expression.
 The School's influence peaked in the 1840s, but was waning by the early twentieth century.

-Baur's views were radical, but "one thing is certain: New Testament study, since his time, has had a different colour" (H.S.
-Nash).
+Baur's views were radical, but "one thing is certain: New Testament study, since his time, has had a different colour" (H. S. Nash).
 He had a number of followers, who in many cases modified his positions, and the groundwork laid by Baur continues to be built upon in the twenty-first century.

 Early years

 Baur was born at Schmiden, near Cannstatt.
 After training at the theological seminary of Blaubeuren, he went in 1809 to the University of Tübingen.
 Here he studied for a time under Ernst Bengel, grandson of the eminent New Testament critic, Johann Albrecht Bengel, and at this early stage in his career he seems to have been under the influence of the old Tübingen School.
 But at the same time the philosophers Johann Gottlieb Fichte and Friedrich Schelling were creating a wide and deep impression.
 In 1817 Baur returned to the theological seminary at Blaubeuren as professor.
 This move marked a turning-point in his life, for he now set to work on the investigations on which his reputation rests.
-He had already, in 1817, written a review of G. Kaiser's Biblische Theologie for Bengel's Archiv für Theologie (ii.
+He had already, in 1817, written a review of G. P. C. Kaiser's Biblische Theologie for Bengel's Archiv für Theologie (ii.
 656); its tone was moderate and conservative.